How to avoid the hidden threats to translation quality in computer-based assessments

 In a nutshell: we have observed that, with present-day computer-based assessment, translation quality has at times regressed, not improved.
 All-in-one platforms with limited translation technology are at odds with the technology-driven need to professionalise translation and adaptation in testing environments.
 If modern testing platforms deny professional translators the opportunity to harness the power of mature translation technology, they are putting validity, reliability and cross-language comparability of tests at risk.
 Failing to devote enough attention to the translation, adaptation and localization processes from the outset actually generates a decrease in translation quality and consistency of translated versions of test instruments.

-If you’d like to find out more about how to bridge the gap between accommodating multiple languages on a testing platform and implementing best practice in test translation, do email us your queries at firstname.lastname@example.org and we’ll get back to you as soon as we can.
+If you’d like to find out more about how to bridge the gap between accommodating multiple languages on a testing platform and implementing best practice in test translation, do send us your queries via the Contact Us form below and we’ll get back to you as soon as we can.

 Check out our blog for snippets of information about and around the linguistics field in general, about testing and assessment, and musings (occasionally even insights) on AI, ML, NMT, DL and NLP (artificial intelligence, machine learning, neural machine translation, deep learning and natural language processing).